 Created by Jeremy Pikser

-New Jersey private detective Joe Posner made his debut in the 1984 novel Junk on the Hill, first released in the United Kingdom by Pluto Crime.
-It was published in America in 1985 by Carroll & Graf Publishers, Inc and subsequently published in Germany and Australia.
+New Jersey private detective JOE POSNER made his debut in the 1984 novel Junk on the Hill, first released in the United Kingdom by Pluto Crime.
+It was published in America the next by Carroll & Graf, and subsequently published in Germany and Australia.

-While competent and dedicated, Posner is not the classic two fisted private eye.
-In a 1985 New York Times book review, Newgate Callendar wrote, "Posner is not in the tough-guy tradition.
-Very careful, he is not a man with ready fists, and when trouble is coming, he is even apt to run the other way."
+While competent and dedicated, Posner is not the classic two-fisted private eye.
+In a 1985 New York Times review, Newgate Callendar wrote, “Posner is not in the tough-guy tradition.
+Very careful, he is not a man with ready fists, and when trouble is coming, he is even apt to run the other way.”

 In Junk on the Hill, Posner, a Big Apple guy, has been living and working in Bergentown, New Jersey for only six months.
 Business is slow, so when a snooty, rich teen girl wants to hire him to recover stolen jewelry, he takes the case, though with reluctance.
 When she is killed, Joe bites down on the case like a guard dog on a burglar, despite the fact that his client is dead and his cash flow shaky.
 His quest takes him through a world of wealthy families, progressive schools and teen drug addicts.